 Serafin, Faith.
 Haunted Columbus, Georgia.
 Charleston, SC: History Press, 2012.

-A 2012 article from the Tampa CBS affiliate describes the city as “the damnedest city this side of Hell,” and with that the Britton Cinema 8 could be called “the damnedest multiplex this side of Hell.”
-The article goes on to note that there’s no rhyme or reason for the theatre to be haunted, but it is, apparently.
+A 2012 article from the Tampa CBS affiliate describes the city as “the damnedest city this side of Hell,” and with that perhaps the Britton Cinema 8 could be called “the damnedest multiplex this side of Hell.”
+This article goes on to note that there’s no rhyme or reason for the theatre to be haunted, but it is, apparently.

-Most sources note that nothing in the theater’s history indicates why the theater is haunted.
 Perhaps the spirits are just attracted to the films?